robertdpowell/100-days-of-playwright-with-typescript/README.md

 ### Running my first test

-The Playwright installation provides an example test suite consistig of 2 tests, each of which is configured to run in 3 browsers (so 6 tests in total).
+The Playwright installation provides an example test suite consisting of 2 tests, each of which is configured to run in 3 browsers (so 6 tests in total).

 ```
 import { test, expect } from '@playwright/test';